Howl's Moving Castle (film): Legacy

 In 2019, the Cité internationale de la tapisserie in Aubusson collaborated with Studio Ghibli to make five tapestries based on works by Hayao Miyazaki from 2019 to 2024; two depict scenes from Howl's Moving Castle.
 In 2025, the film ranked 96th on The New York Timess readers' choice list of "The 100 Best Movies of the 21st Century".
+The fashion house Loewe released a line of merchandise themed around the film in 2023.